syroma/pythonBoto3_AWStools/README.md

 ## S3 Backend provider

-If you want to use the S3 backend provider you can modify line 13 in `/src/terraform/main.tf' to indicate your bucket name, else comment out lines 12-16:
+If you want to use the S3 backend provider you can modify line 13 in `/src/terraform/main.tf' to indicate your bucket name, else comment out lines 12-16 (the lines shown below):

 ```
   backend "s3" {